prakharbhatt007/SerialCommunication/ReadMe.md

 # Serial Communication

-This project sends the data that you write from console to and other device connected serially.
-Also, it displays the data recieved from the controller to the console.
+This project sends the data that you write from console to the other device connected serially.
+Also, it displays the serial data recieved from the controller to the console.

 ## Installation